dgaydukov/cert-aws/sa/files/sa.md

 ###### Batch
 It's a set of batch management tools that allows to run hundreds of thousands of batch computing jobs on AWS.
 Resources are dynamically provisioned.
 It handles job execution and compute resource management and you can concentrate on code.
-It's best suited for: deep learning, genomics analysis, image processing, media transcoding.
+It's best suited for: deep learning, genomics analysis, image processing, media transcoding, bash scripting.
 You simply submit jobs to batch and it provision ec2 or spot fleet and run your jobs there.
 Job Definition - specify params, env vars, RAM & CPU number requirements.
 It uses ecs to execute containerized jobs, so ecs agent should be installed on ec2 (you can use ecs ami or create your own).
 When you create your own ami, it should include: